 - Long Leg Monkey Into Deep Squat – straight arms and straight legs, into a deep squat position

-What If I Can’t Do The Monkey Exactly Like They Are In The Videos? ๐ค
+What If I Can’t Do The Monkey Like They Do In The Videos? đ¤

-Here’s GMB Trainer Verity showing us how one can modify the Monkey:
+Here’s GMB Trainer Verity showing a way to modify it:

 Monkey Exercise Variations And Benefits

-Here’s GMB Trainer Rebecca Jennifer Rashkin working on a Monkey flow aimed at helping you prepare for handstand practice.
+Here’s GMB Trainer Rebecca Jennifer Rashkin working a Monkey flow that helps prep for handstand practice:

 Adding The Monkey Walk To Your Training

-With Elements, youโll get strong, flexible, and agile using various animal movements, helping you move well without restriction.
+With Elements, you’ll get strong, flexible, and capable using the Bear, Monkey, Frogger, and Crab, so you can move well without restriction.